 - The government in India buys wheat and rice from farmers at a ‘fair price’ and sells them at a lower price to consumers through ration shops.
 In this way, it supports both farmers and consumers.

 - Running proper schools and providing quality education, health and education facilities for all are some of the duties of the government.

-- Government also needs to pay attention to aspects of human development such as availability of safe drinking water, housing facilities for the poor and food and nutrition, taking care of the poorest and most ignored regions of the country.
+- The government also needs to pay attention to aspects of human development such as the availability of safe drinking water, housing facilities for the poor, food and nutrition, and taking care of the poorest and most ignored regions of the country.

-We hope these CBSE Notes Class 10 Social Science helped you in your studies.
-Keep Learning and stay tuned for more updates on CBSE and NCERT.
-Download BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+We hope this CBSE Notes Class 10 Social Science helped you in your studies.
+Keep learning and stay tuned for more updates on CBSE and NCERT.
+Download BYJU’S App and subscribe to the YouTube channel to access interactive maths and science videos.

 1. Increased revenue 2.
 Decreased competition 3.
 Longer product lifespan 4.
 Better risk management 5.
 Promotes efficiency in production

 Industrial development helps in the rapid growth of national and per capita income.